Religion in Switzerland: Practice and attendance

 The proportion of Swiss people believing in a single god fell from 46% to 38% between 2014 and 2024, according to the Federal Statistical Office.
 This decline is particularly marked among those aged 65 and over, with a decrease of 14 percentage points in ten years.
 Religion remains important for 56% of Swiss people in difficult times and for 52% in case of illness.
 More than a quarter of those who have left their religion cite loss of faith or disagreement with their religious community.
 By 2024, half of the Swiss population never attended a religious event in the 12 months preceding the survey.

+The requirement for priests and monks to serve in the army since June 2026, has offended Swiss churches who are denouncing the fact that the Federal Council did not consult them before revising the law, as is customary for any legislative change in Switzerland.
+According to the government, pastoral ministry is reportedly no longer even considered "an activity essential to the maintenance of social life”.

 Religions

 Christianity

+The Swiss flag is formed by the Greek Cross, symbol of Christianity.

 According to the national structural survey of 2020, Christianity was the religion of 61.2% of the population, of whom 33.8% were Catholics, 21.8% were Swiss Protestants - almost all adherents of Calvinism -, and 5.6% were adherents of other Christian denominations - including Orthodox Christians, Lutherans, nondenominational Evangelicals, Jehovah's Witnesses, and other Christian movements.
 Christianity has declined significantly since the 1970s, at first in the urban centres and later also in the rural countrysides.